Home / Blog

 Sapphire has been treasured as a meaningful gemstone since 800 BCE.
 Over the millennia, cultures across the world have valued sapphire as a symbol of protection and spiritual enlightenment.
 In the 1980s, sapphire engagement rings saw a surge in popularity when Prince Charles proposed to Lady Diana with a 12-carat blue sapphire.

-Diamonds were formed millions of years ago within the earth’s crust.
-They were first found in India, at least 3,000 years ago, and have been treasured as gemstones and adornments ever since.
+Diamonds were first found in India, at least 3,000 years ago, and have been treasured as gemstones and adornments ever since.
 Diamonds were also historically used for engraving because of their hardness.

 Diamonds rose in popularity following new developments in cutting and polishing in the 19th century.
 In the mid 20th century, an advertising campaign by the diamond company De Beers boosted diamonds to new heights.